sh1nu11bi/sifter/README.md

 	$ ./install.sh

-	* For tool install issues please run FRESH-INSTALL.sh to completely remove
+	* For tool install issues please run extras/FRESH-INSTALL.sh
-	* and reinstall the tools
+	* to completely remove and reinstall the tools
+	*
+	*
+	* Sifter is also available on docker.
+Please run
+	* extras/docker-install.sh.
+This will pull the sifter container
+	* with all tools fully installed and working.
+This will also
+	* move extras/sifter to your env-path.
+This script will automatically
+	* start the container and attach you directly into the program.
+	* No extra commands necessary.

 <h2>Menu</h2>